monmima/main-aide-memoire/zzzz-notes/git-tutorial/README.md

 Renaming a file | mv file1.txt main.js
-Renaming a file in both the working directory and the staging area | git mv file1.txt main.js Removing a file/folder only in the staging area (git add...) | git rm --cached -r dir/
+Renaming a file in both the working directory and the staging area | git mv file1.txt main.js Removing a file/folder only in the staging area (git add...) | git rm --cached -r dir/ Git status with the short flag (less wordy) | git status -s To compare all files with the remote repository and see unstaged changes | git diff To compare all files with the remote repository and see staged changes | git diff --staged